avabellaw/bright-times/readme.md

 #### Google lighthouse

 I have added Google Fonts font-faces to the end of my main styles.css file.
 This avoids having to make an additional request to Google APIs which improves performance.
-It saved approxametly 800ms according to Google Lighthouse, and eliminated it as a seperate render blocking resource.
+It saved approximately 800ms according to Google Lighthouse and eliminated it as a separate render-blocking resource.

 I created 2 additional versions of the nav background image.
-I then set the srcset attribute, of the image tag, so that the image will be selected based on viewport width.
+I then set the srcset attribute, of the image tag, so that the image will be selected based on the viewport width.
 This greatly improves performance on mobile devices which is imperative for a mobile-first approach.

-Google lighthouse covers the majority of the performance testing objectives as it gives a helpful insight into what can be made more efficient.
+Google Lighthouse covers the majority of the performance testing objectives as it gives a helpful insight into what can be made more efficient.

 Future improvements:
 * Adding an image processor for uploaded images.
-    * This could process images into a next gen format such as webp.
+  * This could process images into a next-gen format such as webp.
-    * Could carefully resize and adjust quality of images.
+  * Could carefully resize and adjust the quality of images.
   * Enable the site to have a smaller version of the image for when the bigger version isn't needed.
     * This would increase the storage used but vastly improve performance while maintaining quality.

 **Homepage**